marcelorn/test-frontend-react/README.md

 - Registry new stations based on the following input: id(unique), name(unique), status(on/off), latitude and longitude;
 - Remove a specific station registered in the application;
 - List all the stations registered in the application;
 - See the data collected from a specific station in a chart.
-The metrics should be displayed in the same chart (temperature as line and rain volume as bar).
+The metrics should be displayed in the same chart (temperature in line format and rain in bar format).

-You received a JSON file (metrics.json) with data collected from few stations to help you develop the application.
-If the user registry a weather station with an **id** that matches the data provided by metrics.json, the chart should display the metrics for that station.
+You received a JSON file (metrics.json) with same data collected from five stations to help you develop the application.
+If the user registry a weather station with an **id** that matches the data in metrics.json, the chart should display the metrics for that station.
 Otherwise there will be no data to show.

 ## Notes